Unlike World, Pakistanis Believe Coronavirus Contained, To Be Over Soon: Survey - UrduPoint

 As far as the coronavirus' threat to their country is concerned, Japan stood at top in such fear followed by Australia and US.
 While Pakistan and Canada stood at top to negate any such level of threat to the world followed by Germany and UK.
 However majority of the interviewees expressed fear the virus still posed threat to the world.

-According to the survey, 60 percent Pakistanis expressed confidence in their healthcare services, 57 percent in doctors, 72 percent in WHO, 54 percent in hospitals, 61 percent in national government and 55pc in local government.
+According to the survey, 60 percent Pakistanis expressed confidence in their healthcare services, 57 percent in doctors, 72 percent in WHO, 54 percent in hospitals, 61 percent in national government and 55 percent in local government.

-As far as the accuracy of information on the virus is concerned, 81pc Pakistanis showed confidence in television, 64pc each in medical professionals and friends and families.
+As far as the accuracy of information on the virus is concerned, 81 percent Pakistanis showed confidence in television, 64 percent each in medical professionals and friends and families.

-However, 64pc of the Pakistanis believed that media had exaggerated the content of the virus outbreak and only 16pc opposed to the viewpoint.
+However, 64 percent of the Pakistanis believed that media had exaggerated the content of the virus outbreak and only 16 percent opposed to the viewpoint.